How Precedent Works

 What happens when Claude API is down (or slow, or rate-limited)?

-Solution: Two-tier failover strategy.
+Solution: Three-tier failover strategy.
 First, we queue requests and retry with exponential backoff (handles transient errors).
-If Claude is down for 5+ minutes, we automatically fail over to GPT-4 with the same prompt structure.
-Users get slightly lower accuracy but uninterrupted service.
+If Claude is unavailable, we automatically fail over to OpenAI with the same prompt structure.
+If all AI providers are down, rules-based heuristics keep critical alerts flowing.
+Users get uninterrupted service.
 We monitor latency and error rates in real-time.

 Why This Is Architecturally Different